guardian/next/jekyll/_posts/2014-08-06-video-redesign.md

 ## What has changed?

 The first change many users will notice is the bold use of colour - greys and oranges - that will let our viewers know they are visiting a multimedia section of our site.
-We have already written about <a href="http://next.theguardian.com/blog/bison/">the new ways we are using colour</a> to quickly indicate to a reader whether she has landed on a news article, a feature text, an opinion piece or a video, but for the majority of our users, this will be the first time they will see this in practice.
+We have already written about <a href="http://next.theguardian.com/blog/bison/">the new ways we are using colour</a> to quickly indicate to a reader whether they have landed on a news article, a feature text, an opinion piece or a video, but for the majority of our users, this will be the first time they will see this in practice.

 <img src="/assets/images/video_eg_1.jpg" style="width:100%;padding:10px 0;" />